 Why Should I Consult With a Financial Advisor in Eugene, OR to Help With My Small Business Retirement Plan?

-Opening small business retirement plans is far different from setting up a personal savings plan at your local Eugene, OR bank.
-While the federal government does not currently obligate any company to offer retirement savings options to workers, certain states require businesses with a certain number of employees to offer access to a retirement plan.
-Eugene, OR retirement consultants that have spent years helping business owners establish retirement plans are usually needed to not only make sure you get the benefits you're looking for, but that you follow frequently chancing tax and business laws.
+Setting up small business retirement plans is complicated.
+While the federal government does not currently require any company to offer retirement savings options to employees, certain states require businesses with a certain number of employees to offer access to a retirement plan.
+Eugene, OR retirement consultants that have spent years helping business owners create retirement plans are usually needed to not only make sure you and your employees get the most out of your plan, but that you follow evolving tax and business laws.

-As your Eugene, OR retirement plan consultants for your small business, our advisers will:
+As your Eugene, OR retirement plan consultants for your small business, our financial planners will:

-- Assist you in establishing your plan, including adopting a written plan, establishing a trust for plan assets, helping employees understand the plan's terms, and creating a record keeping system
+- Assist you in setting up your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their retirement, and implementing a record keeping system

 - Help you operate your plan by staying compliant with applicable laws, managing the plan's assets, and distributing benefits

-- Help educate your employees on your plan, its benefits, and how they can use it as a important aspect of their continued financial health
+- Help educate your employees on your plan, its benefits, and how they can use it as a part of their ongoing financial journey

-Correct Capital's Eugene, OR advisors hold ourselves to the fiduciary standard, meaning we are legally and ethically obligated to only work in your best interest.
-We work for you, and not our own firm.
-Schedule a consultation with a member of our advisor team today.
+Correct Capital's Eugene, OR advisors hold ourselves to the fiduciary standard, meaning we are legally and ethically bound to do what's best for you and your employees.
+The only thing we sell is trust.
+Request a consultation with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans